Accelerated core collapse in tidally stripped self-interacting dark matter halos: Gravothermal fluid model

-We numerically solve Eq.~\eqref{eq:heat_transfer} along with the equations for mass conservation and hydrostatic equilibrium~\cite{appendix}, using the techniques described in Ref.~\cite{Pollack:2014rja}.
+We numerically solve Eq.~\eqref{eq:heat_transfer} along with the equations for mass conservation and hydrostatic equilibrium, using the techniques described in Ref.~\cite{Pollack:2014rja}.
+See Appendix~\ref{app:implementation} for details of our numerical implementation.

-We calibrate the coefficient $C$ using the Pippin SIDM halo~\cite{Elbert:2014bma}.
+We calibrate $C$ using the Pippin SIDM halos in the LMFP regime~\cite{Elbert:2014bma}.
 We solve the gravothermal fluid equations using the Pippin CDM halo directly [as opposed to a Navarro-Frenk-White (NFW) fit to it] as our initial condition.
-As shown in the left panel of Fig.~\ref{fig:Pippin_comparison}, we find that $C=0.75$ produces halo density profiles that are in reasonable agreement with those from Pippin for a variety of cross sections.
-The corresponding 3D velocity dispersions, shown in the right panel, are systematically lower compared to Pippin.
+As shown in Fig.~\ref{fig:Pippin_comparison}, we find that $C=0.75$ produces halo density profiles that are in reasonable agreement with those from Pippin for $\sigma_m \leq 10~\cm^2/\g$, while the 3D velocity dispersions are systematically lower.
 The semianalytic approach enforces hydrostatic equilibrium, which does not hold in the simulation, particularly for small cross sections.
-For the largest cross sections shown, the halo is isothermal and the velocity dispersion has a negative radial gradient; however, when varying $C$, the semianalytic approach can only produce the negative slope for $\sigma_m=5~\cm^2/\g$ at the expense of cores with smaller cross sections collapsing too quickly.
-At $\sigma_m = 50~\cm^2/\g$, the discrepancy with Pippin results become large~\cite{appendix}.
+Nonetheless, the velocity dispersions match qualitative features towards the center of the halo.
+In particular, for the largest cross sections shown, the halo is isothermal and the velocity dispersion has a negative radial gradient.

-Allowing for the calibration of both $b$ and $C$ for more freedom in adjusting the SMFP and LMFP regimes, respectively, is not sufficient to match Pippin at both very small and very large cross sections, which suggests that that Eq.~\eqref{eq:heat_transfer} may need to be modified~\cite{appendix}.
+We note that the calibration depends on the simulation (e.g., isolated halo~\cite{Koda:2011yb} versus cosmological~\cite{Elbert:2014bma}).
+As $C$ controls the importance of the LMFP regime, increasing (decreasing) its value causes a delay (advance) in the time of core collapse.
+For the range of $\sigma_m$ under consideration, however, mildly changing the calibration does not strongly affect the agreement in Fig.~\ref{fig:Pippin_comparison}; see Appendix~\ref{app:calibration}.
+Additionally, deep in the LMFP regime, a change in $C$ can be compensated by a change in $\sigma_m$.
+Thus, while the precise values of $\sigma_m$ in our subsequent analyses are subject to systematic uncertainties of the calibration, our main results comparing halos with and without truncation (as we now discuss) still hold.